 Mississippi Mills (formerly Town of Almonte & Village of Pakenham)

-Flooding caused by ice jams has also occurred on the Indian River, located approximately 8 kilometres downstream of Almonte, especially at the mill of Kintail museum.
+Flooding caused by ice jams has also occurred on the Indian River, located approximately 8 kilometres downstream of Almonte, especially at the Mill of Kintail museum.

-The Carp River is approximately 50 kilometres long and extends from Nepean Township to its outlet into the Ottawa River in Fitzroy Township.
+The Carp River is approximately 50 kilometres long and extends from Nepean to its outlet into the Ottawa River in Fitzroy.
 Flooding occurs in this river annually due to its limited channel capacity and no storage area.
 Most of the area flooded is farmland, however, the river flows through the centre of two villages, Carp and Kinburn, making them potential damage centres.
 Township roads are also inundated by flood waters during the spring runoff.

 Areas which have experienced this phenomenon in the past include, but are not limited to, Clyde River, Fall River, Indian River, Mississippi River at Snow Road, Sheridan Rapids, Playfairville, Ferguson Falls, Innisville, Appleton, Almonte, Blakeney and Pakenham.
-For more information on Frazil ice click here.
+For more information on frazil ice click here.